zugate-real/MDLatex/README.md

 # MDLatex

 A powerful Swift package for seamlessly rendering Markdown with LaTeX support.
-Features include customizable themes, smooth animations, fluent API modifiers, and compatibility with iOS and macOS, designed for effortless integration into your apps.
+Features include customizable themes, smooth animations, fluent API modifiers, and compatibility with iOS, designed for effortless integration into your apps.

 ---